New leader of Science Libraries, Design Library, Portland Library and Learning Commons to begin work on March 1

-See highlights from the 2018 survey results for our three largest respondent groups: undergraduate students, graduate students, and faculty.
+See highlights from the 2018 survey results from undergraduate students, graduate students, and faculty members.

 Get some focused work experience contributing to the design and marketing of library programs and services.
 Deadline: Friday, November 2, 2018